kutlukarakoc/currency-app/README.md

 #### I used javascript to build this project and I used exchangerate-api to get currency informations.

 #### With this project, you can convert currencies to each other and see their values.
+In addition, there is a dark/light mode in the project.